-Barry Allen A Villain: Will The Producers Make The Flash Next Season’s Big Bad?
+Barry Allen A Villain?: Will Producers Make The Flash Next Season’s Big Bad?

 — Tracking Board (@MyTrackingBoard) March 16, 2017

 But as pointed out by CBR, clues pointing to Barry are actually fairly compelling.
-More than this, recent episodes have seem to point in this direction again.
+More than this, recent episodes have seemed to point in this direction again.
 And there’s no question that Barry as the Flash seems to cause more problems for more people than any of the recognized villains on the show.

 From an emotional standpoint, Barry never seems entirely stable.
 Yes, he’s faced tragedy after tragedy in his life.
 But his response to this tragedy seems a bit unhealthy.
 He’s always trying to find a way to reverse – no pun intended – the situation.